kevinfaveri/ego/src/markdown-onepage/work-01-credija.md

 enterpriseUrl: "https://www.credija.com.br/"
 workPeriod: "2015-2019"
 ---
-Responsible for developing solutions for the most diverse needs of the company, such as apps focused on  financial reports, chart analysis and automation of processes, mainly written in Java and VueJS.
+Responsible for developing solutions for the most diverse needs of the company, mainly written in Java and VueJS.
 Had the DevOps assigment of implementing a CI infra in the company's servers using open source stack.